JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 ### 1 Hagar - comforted/blessed

+Context: God comforted Hagar in the wilderness, promising that her descendants would be multiplied.

 - ΔOS = +0.50 (Saved from despair, promise of lineage)
 - VSA (Advanced) = 0.58
 - Tc = 1.00